Triangle of the Sun: Ixtapa

 Ixtapa is a beach resort offers a variety of hotels, there are over 5,000 hotel rooms available for tourists in Ixtapa.
 This resort is a tourist development planned by the government that included a hotel zone, shopping areas and new housing areas especially to attract international tourists.

 The term Ixtapa-Zihuatanejo does not refer to one city, but in reality is named for Ixtapa's proximity to the municipal seat of Zihuatanejo.
 Marina Ixtapa with a 2 square km area consists of sailing facilities with capacity for 621 yachts mooring, private villas, restaurants, shops, a beach club and a tennis center, and a golf course with 18 holes, crossed by canals, was designed by Robert Von Hagge.
 In 1976, he built the international airport, located just 10 minutes from the city by the National Zihuatanejo-Acapulco highway that serves the cities of Ixtapa.
 To Zihuatanejo and Ixtapa and Zihuatanejo travel between there are numerous options, from collective to taxis.
 There is a regular service between the two cities minibuses every half-hour to 23 hours.

 Taxco

-Unlike Acapulco and Zihuatanejo, Taxco is a colonial city and is the oldest mining center of the continent so the Ministry of Tourism has been named as People Luzy Magic City.
-The Grutas de Cacahuamilpa National Park have been one of the attractions of this city visited, as well as museums, Panoramic Christ, Churches, Temples, among others.
-Taxco is the oldest mining center of the continent, why is known for its silver mines, which have existed since colonial times, so its Traditional silver worked is world-renowned.
+Unlike Acapulco and Zihuatanejo, Taxco is a colonial city rather than a coastal resort, and the Secretariat of Tourism has designated it a Pueblo Mágico.
+It is one of the oldest mining centers in the Americas, with silver mines worked since the colonial period, and its traditional silverwork has an international reputation.
+Attractions in and around the city include the Grutas de Cacahuamilpa National Park, museums, churches and the Panoramic Christ statue.
+The city still retains much of its colonial style.

-Taxco is the oldest mining center of the continent, why is known for its silver mines, which have existed since the viceroyalty.
-Since 1800, the population began to extract silver Taxco, which is not much by the melting of the mine and a lot of loose oil extraction of silver.
-The city of Taxco still retains much of its colonial style.